Sarwarhridoy4/youvideo-downloader/readme.md

 ## 🔍Issues

-- ffmpeg auto install not working as expected in linux and maybe in mac due to not getting the super user privillage(in compiled version only)
+- ffmpeg auto install not working as expected in linux and maybe in mac due to not getting the super user privillage(in compiled version only) (Resolved)
-- install manually in this case will works fine
+- install manually in this case will works fine (Resolved)
-- command are given in readme already
+- command are given in readme already (Resolved)

 ## ⚙️ Requirements (Built-in)